No doubt you have seen photos of golden or fluorescent green, picturesque Sekinchan paddy fields (or sawah padi in the local language Bahasa Melayu)!

 - Drive back to Kuala Lumpur

-You don’t have to stick to this Sekinchan itinerary though.
+You don’t have to stick to this itinerary though.
 Feel free to modify it as you see fit.
 If you have time, you might be able to squeeze in a visit to Bukit Melawati in Kuala Selangor.

 We’ve made a lovely and 100% free PDF (a day trip itinerary to Sekinchan) for you so you can have a smooth day trip from Kuala Lumpur to Sekinchan and back.